Magic Tree House (film)

 Magic Tree House (マジック・ツリーハウス, Majikku Tsurī Hausu) is a 2011 Japanese animated fantasy film based on the American children's book series of the same name by Mary Pope Osborne.
 The film is directed by Hiroshi Nishikiori, and the film's screenplay was adapted from the Japanese version of the novel series Magic Tree House by Ichiro Okouchi.
 The film stars actress Keiko Kitagawa as Jack, and also stars child actress Mana Ashida as Annie.

 Magic Tree House debuted at the 24th Tokyo International Film Festival on 23 October 2011.
-It was subsequently released in Japanese cinemas on 7 January 2012 and grossed 5.7 million dollars (US).
+It was subsequently released in Japanese cinemas on 7 January 2012 and grossed the equivalent of US$5.7 million.

 Plot

 Jack is a shy but confident bookworm, and his sister Annie can quickly make friends with whoever she wants, both humans and animals.
-One day, while they were playing together in a forest, they unexpectedly stumble upon a wooden treehouse located in this forest.
+One day, while they were playing together in their hometown of Frog Creek, Pennsylvania, they unexpectedly stumble upon a wooden treehouse located in the forest.
 This magical treehouse allows people to travel across time and space whenever they liked.
 Morgan le Fay is accidentally transformed into a mouse named Peanut by Merlin (echoing the plot from books 5–8), and Jack and Annie have to find four magic medallions to rescue her.
 They visit the late Cretaceous period with dinosaurs (from book 1), a medieval castle (from book 2), the town of Pompeii (from book 13) and a pirate ship (from book 4).
 At the end, Peanut is once again turned into Morgan.